Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 Another challenge is underdesign.
 Minimalism, when applied without depth, can result in a website that feels generic.

-Balancing aesthetics, functionality, and performance requires careful planning.
+Balancing aesthetics, functionality, and performance requires careful planning, often aligned with performance optimization.

 There is also the challenge of scalability.
 As the brand grows, the website must adapt without losing its identity.